-->

 The first category, reversal, happens when there is a change in the price direction, usually more significant than a pullback.
 Traders will try to remove their positions before the reversal to prepare for the shift because they expect a quick sell-off on certain assets.

 We can write entire essays about the different reversal patterns.
 However, most traders will focus on a few popular ones, such as the head-and-shoulders, double top and double bottom, and sushi roll patterns.
 Of course, you can also study the Quasimodo and Wedge patterns since they have gained momentum lately in the crypto chart indicators analysis.
+Head-and-shoulders will identify three peaks (two shoulders and the head in the middle) and will connect with a line (neckline) to the two bottoms that have been identified before and after the head (mid-peak).
+When the price of an asset falls under the neckline, traders require a signal for a new trend and actions.

 Double Tops and Double Bottoms display two points in the past where the asset price couldn't support resistance or support levels.
 These crypto charts help traders understand momentum and psychological entry or exit points in their strategy.
 Based on these double tops and bottoms, some analysts added triple tops and triple bottoms to add more depth to their technical analysis and increase their chances of better understanding the market.